L3fT-TW1X/CS2WeeklyCareViewer/README.md

 # CS2 Weekly Care Package Viewer

-the aim of my project is to visualize whether a cs2 account has recovered his weekly care package.
+The aim of my project is to visualize whether a cs2 account has recovered his weekly care package.

 ## Table of Contents